 Looking for a good study Bible?
 Here are some good options available:

 The Lutheran Study Bible is published by Concordia Publishing House.
 The Bible Translation is the English Standard Version (ESV), which is the newest modern translation available.
 This study Bible can also be purchased through Amazon.com and Christian Book Distributors.

 The Best One Volume Commentary we are now utilizing and promoting is the Africa Bible Commentary, produced by 70 African scholars.
 It is readily available from Amazon, and is straightforward, honest, direct, and remarkably parallels the American Society in terms of it's own isssues, despite that it often directs commentary toward the African nations themselves.

 The Concordia Self Study Bible, published by Concordia Publishing House, using the 1984 New International Version (NIV) which is the most readable translation still today.
 In 2017, the original NIV (usually notated as "NIV 1984") is becoming harder to find, as it is officially out of print, despite that some copies are still available for purchase.
 The current NIV (with a copyright including 2011) is not as good in terms of translation from the original Biblical languages of Greek and Hebrew.
-SUMMER 2017 UPDATE: This Study Bible appears to be available now only as used.
+An internet search for this Study Bible should yield used copies available.